 Which scholarships can you apply for?

 There are many scholarships available from the Department of Education, from foundations and religious organisations and also from economic players.
 Anyone can apply, although your social involvement and /or economic situation are very important.
 Your academic results hardly ever play the most important role.

-The following list contains an overview of the larger support funds and foundations.
 If you intend to apply for one of these scholarships, we offer an application overview service.
-To make use of this, please schedule an appointment with Anna Marta Potocka, tel.
-030 290080220.
-Or send an email to firstname.lastname@example.org.
+To make use of this, please schedule an appointment with Anna Marta Potocka, tel. +49 30 290080220 or send an email to email@example.com.

 - Stiftung Begabtenförderung berufliche Bildung (Foundation for the assistance of gifted persons in vocational training)

 - Studienstiftung des deutschen Volkes (German Academic Scholarship Foundation)

 - Konrad-Adenauer-Stiftung (Konrad Adenauer Foundation)

 Other large scholarship providers